kaydeveloper/chatsecure.github.io/_posts/2015-10-01-chatsecure-conversations-zom.md

 The ongoing `ChatSecureCore.framework` effort will soon make it possible to create a sandboxed desktop version of ChatSecure for Mac.
 Want to help?
 [Drop me a line.](mailto:chris@chatsecure.org?subject=ChatSecure%20For%20Mac)

-### Prosody XMPP Server Android App
+### ChatSecure Server for Android

 It's still too hard to host your own secure XMPP server.
 We are going to change that... some time next year.

 ### Business

 We will be putting more effort toward providing secure communications tools to individuals, small teams, and larger businesses alike.
+Feel free to [reach out](mailto:chris@chatsecure.org?subject=ChatSecure%20for%20Business) if you'd like to discuss business applications for ChatSecure or have ideas about opportunities for growth.

 ### iOS 9 Tor VPN

-iOS 9 added a neat new API for full device VPN, which opens the door for a new way to implement Tor on iOS.
+As a quick side note, iOS 9 added a neat new API for full device VPN, which opens the door for a better way to implement Tor on iOS.
 [We are working on it!](https://github.com/icepa)

 ### Jobs